candyhy/cs3219-TaskA1/README.md

 ```

 Go to `http://localhost:8080` , a html page should be displayed:
-"Welcome
+"Welcome" <br />
-This is Candice's webpage."
+"This is Candice's webpage."

 Next, go to `http://localhost` , the reverse proxy for `localhost:8080` .
 The same page should be displayed.